 Expert Tips

-- You may sub any of the veggies to suit your preference, but don’t use more than 2 cups of chopped veggies.
+- You may use any veggies you like but don’t use more than 2 cups of chopped veggies.

 - Do not overcook your frittata.
 For best results and texture, bake until a toothpick inserted in the middle comes out mostly clean, but NOT completely dry.
 It will continue to set as it cools.

-- Let your frittata rest at room temperature for at least 15 minutes (a little longer is even better) before slicing and serving.
-The cool down time will help your omelet firm up and make the texture, just right.
+- Let the frittata rest at room temperature for at least 15 minutes (a little longer is better) before slicing and serving.
+The cool-down time will help your omelette firm up and make the texture, just right. 😉

 More vegan breakfast recipes